changsheng1239/digital-garden/content/blog/Frigate on Proxmox LXC.md

   - home-assistant
 draft: false
 ---
-### TL;DR
+> [!tldr]- TL;DR

-I initially couldn't get my N97 iGPU working with Frigate in an LXC container on Proxmox.
+> I initially couldn't get my N97 iGPU working with Frigate in an LXC container on Proxmox.
 Updating the Proxmox kernel from 6.4.x to 6.12.x solved the issue.
 ### Why the GMK G5?

 I typically run my self-hosted services (like Docker and VMs) on my Synology NAS, but it doesn’t quite measure up to the Proxmox web UI experience.
 So, I decided to set up a dedicated instance for my home automation tools like Home Assistant and Frigate.